Danske Bank (Ireland): Changes under Danske

 On 1 March 2005, Danske formally took control of National Irish Bank.
 It announced as its first act that the Northern Bank and National Irish Bank would be fully separated from each other, with a new management team appointed to National Irish Bank.
 The bank changed over to the Danske Bank technology platform.

 The bank adopted the logo of Danske Bank, albeit with the word "Danske" replaced by "National Irish".
 The bank was formally relaunched on 18 April, with a new product offering, and a revamped internet banking system.
 Among the innovations is the use of text messages to communicate with customers.

 In June 2005, Andrew Healy was appointed as the CEO of the National Irish Bank.

 In January 2007, Danske Bank announced that the banking business of National Irish Bank Limited would be transferred to Danske Bank A/S, Irish Branch.
 The practical effect of this was that from 1 April 2007 National Irish Bank was no longer regulated by the Central Bank of Ireland but by the Danish Financial Services Authority, as NIB was now to be a division of Danske Bank rather than a separate subsidiary.

 In December 2009, National Irish Bank announced that it was launching a restructuring programme, this would involve closing 25 of its branches and also changing its banking model.

 Beginning in early 2010, National Irish Bank began moving away from a 'Cash Bank' to 'Cashless'.
 The first of these branches to go cashless were Malahide and Dun Laoghaire branches.

 By the middle of 2011 National Irish Bank became a completely cashless bank and no longer accepts cash for lodgments.
 The bank announced that they would be looking at possible third parties to accept cash lodgments.

 Further on from the announcement that National Irish Bank would be moving towards a cash-free operation, An Post was announced as the third party who will accept lodgments on behalf of NIB.
 This came into effect from 1 November.
 It meant that all National Irish Bank customers will be able to lodge cash they may have in any An Post office around the country, currently there are over 1,200 An Post branches in ROI.

 Reintegration with Northern Bank and rebrand

 On 10 May 2012, Danske Bank announced that Northern Bank and National Irish Bank would be reintegrated on 1 June 2012, under the Northern Bank management team and the Danske Bank name, effectively reversing the separation between the two.
 The rebrand was completed on 18 November 2012.
-At the time the bank closed its 27 branches to focus on corporate and private clients, subsequently pulling out of the personal/retail banking market completely.
+At the time the bank closed its 27 branches to focus on corporate and private clients, subsequently pulling out of the Irish personal/retail banking market completely.